foo123/FILTER.js/api-reference.md

 * `opening( )` Apply opening operation
 * `closing( )` Apply closing operation

-Morphological Filters cannot be combined very easily since they operate on multiple pixels at a time with non-linear processing.
+Morphological Filters cannot be combined very easily since they operate **on varying pixel neighborhoods** at a time with non-linear processing.
 Use a composite filter (see below)

 In order to use a dilate filter do the following: